-This event intends to give young people aged 18 to 30-something the opportunity to take action to restore bushland in the Greater Blue Mountains World Heritage Area and connect with like-minded people who are passionate about habitat and biodiversity.
-On this 2-day adventure, we’ll be journeying out to Capertee Valley where we’ll be removing weeds and camping at the local campsite.
-On the second day, we’ll be taken on a guided hike to Freshwater Creek to learn about the history of the landscape.
+This event intends to give young people aged 18 to 30-something the opportunity to take action to restore bushland in North-west Sydney and connect with like-minded people who are passionate about habitat and biodiversity.

 So, if you’ve always been keen to make a difference but weren’t sure where to start, or just want a weekend in the bush with some like-minded peeps, now’s your chance to get involved.

 For the weekend we will need you to bring,

 – long sleeved shirt and long pants for Landcare activities on

 – gardening gloves

 – a hat / sunscreen